Review Volunteer Kathryn Domingo in NEPAL Kathmandu at the Health Care program

 Any tips for future volunteers….(clothing, travel information, packing, sightseeing, donations)

-Try to get in contact with someone that has been abroad, especially to a developing country a lot of things that you see and experience may come as shock, but having that exposure is how become more aware of other parts of the world.
+Try to get in contact with someone that has been abroad, especially to a developing country a lot of things that you see and experience may come as shock, but having that exposure now becomes more aware of other parts of the world.

 Other things volunteers should know: